monkeyatcomputer/monkeyatcomputer.github.io/_posts/2019-08-29-live-from-github-pages.md

 heroImage: "/assets/img/home-hero.jpg"
 ---

-Got tired of keeping Windows, Umbraco and Let Encrypt running.
+Got tired of keeping Windows, Umbraco and Let's Encrypt running smoothly.

 Sorry [Umbraco](https://umbraco.com/ "Umbraco").
 You wowed me with your abilities but I'm just not that kinda person anymore.